WamdamProject/WaMDaM-software-ecosystem/mkdocs/Edit_MD_Files/About.md

 ## Disclaimer :worried: :innocent:
-Although I spent the last six years working very hard on WaMDaM and its software days and nights, it is provided as-is.
+Although I spent the last six years working very hard on WaMDaM and its software, days and nights, it is provided as-is with many limitations.
 Although the software has been tested extensively, it is still a proof of concept and requires significant improvements to facilitate the user experience.
-I am very committed to taking it to then next level as part of my upcoming career path.
+I am very committed to taking this work to next level as part of my upcoming career path.

 ## [License](/OpenSource) :point_left:
 WaMDaM and its software are Free!